Nestor Acero

 Nestor F. Acero was an enlisted Marine of the Philippine Marine Corps and a recipient the Philippines' highest military award for courage, the Medal of Valor.
 Acero was assigned as rifleman in the 7th Marine Company in Jolo, Sulu on 26–27 November 1972 when his company along with the 8th Marine Company assaulted a hill defended by approximately 500 Moro rebels.
 The marines encountered heavy resistance and took casualties.
 A withdrawal was eventually ordered from Battalion level.
 Acero however, was nursing a wounded comrade and elected to cover the withdrawal of the rest of his unit.
 He was killed in action.

-The BRP Nestor Acero (PG 901) - the lead ship of the Philippine Navy's Nestor Acero class fast assault interdiction craft - is named after him.
+The BRP Nestor Acero (PG-901) - the lead ship of the Philippine Navy's Acero-class fast attack interdiction craft - was named after him.